mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/05.Deployment Planning/default.md

 To deploy the HDM solution on  _IBM Cloud for VMware Solutions Shared_ you would need to

-* Get the _Organization Administrator_ access credentials to the VCD tenant portal.
+* Get the _Organization Administrator_ access credentials to the VMware Cloud Director tenant portal.
 * Identify the organization ID and save for later use.
 * Create a new user with administrator privilege.